-You’re making a big mistake if you’re marketing to a broad, general audience.
-Your conversion rate and customer relationships would be a lot stronger if you took the time to find your unique audience.
+You’re making a big mistake if you assume one size fits all in marketing.
+Your content marketing efforts will enhance your conversion rate, and customer relationships will be much stronger if you find your unique audience.
 One of the most effective methods of doing this is implementing generational marketing.

 Generational marketing can be influential in discovering your target audience.
-Dig into the details of each generation, and you’ll likely find that the majority of your audience sits in one of the categories.
+Have Your marketing team delve into the preferences of different age groups; they’ll likely find that the majority of your audience falls within specific categories.

-The first step is understanding generational marketing and why it’s essential.
+The first step is understanding generational marketing based on generational characteristics and why it’s essential.
 Then, study each generation and best practices for marketing to them.
 And finally, define the generation you’re targeting and do what’s necessary to reach them.

 Today’s guide will help you move through each phase to find and connect with the audience made for your unique business.